The band and the boys whose single launched Sonobeat Records in 1967

 courtesy Ernie Gammage

-When the Sweettarts' Vandan single comes out, it's well promoted nationally and, although it doesn't become a national hit, it's a bona fide regional hit and naturally sells well in the band's hometown, Austin.
+When the Sweettarts' Vandan single comes out, it's well promoted nationally and, although it doesn't make the national charts, it's a bona fide regional hit and naturally sells well in the band's hometown, Austin.
 Austin's KAZZ-FM, at the time the only FM station regularly playing rock music anywhere in the U.S., happily plays singles recorded by Austin bands, including those by Leo and the Prophets, 13th Floor Elevators, and... the Sweettarts.
 In 1966, KAZZ's afternoon rock deejay, Rim Kelley, pretty much plays the grooves off So Many Times and in February 1967 hosts a live remote broadcast over KAZZ that features the band performing at the Club Saracen in downtown Austin.
 That seals the deal as Kelley and KAZZ station manager Bill Josey Sr., co-founders of Sonobeat, are about to launch their Austin-based record label.
 A Picture of Me is more than Sonobeat's first release; it's a stereo 45 RPM release (no other record companies release stereo singles at that time) and is packaged in a picture sleeve.
 The resulting combination of clever original song, solid performance, stereo release, and picture sleeve attracts a positive national review for A Picture of Me in record industry trade magazine Cash Box.

-September 2017 marks the 50th anniversary of the release of A Picture of Me's release, a darn good reason to celebrate.
-And for the celebration, all five members of the Sweetarts get back together – during Hurricane Harvey, which dumps torrential rains over Central Texas – for a photo shoot that replicates the cover photo Sonobeat uses to package the original single.
+September 2017 marks the 50th anniversary of the release of A Picture of Me, a darn good reason to celebrate.
+And for the celebration, all five members of the Sweetarts get back together in Austin – during Hurricane Harvey, which dumps torrential rains over Central Texas – for a photo shoot that replicates the cover photo Sonobeat uses to package the original single.
 We also take this opportunity to ask the 'Tarts some fresh questions.
 So, here's some background on each of Dwight, Ernie, Mike, Pat, and Tom, followed by their answers to our questions.